 - Let stand for 30 minutes to dry surface slightly.

-- Pot Pie Dough (easy version)
+- Pot Pie Dough (easy version with baking mix)

 - Stir together the baking mix and milk, adding more baking mix or milk as needed to make a soft dough that is stiff enough to roll out.